Travel Guide to the Hyden Norseman Road

 How long is the Hyden Norseman Road?

 The road, also known as the Granite and Woodlands Discovery Trail, is 289 km (179 miles) long, running west-east from the town of Hyden (in the Shire of Kondinin) to Norseman.
 It is an excellent alternative to travelling the Great Eastern Highway.
-There are several mines in this area, so please be aware that large haul trucks use this road.
 It tops out at 445m (1,459ft) above the sea level.
-The drive features 16 designated stopping places.

 Is the road from Hyden to Norseman sealed?